Contributing Gear Writer

 Cons: Cuff can get cold if wet

-To move well in cold conditions, you need gloves that will not only keep your hands warm, but not stiffen up when the temperature drops.
+To move well in cold conditions, you need gloves that will not only keep your hands warm but also not stiffen up when the temperature drops.
 The Impulse gloves by Black Diamond offer great movement, thanks to the well-thought-out wrist zones, with a spring-like reinforcement on top that helps keep the blood flowing.
-The reinforced leather palm also has tiny vents to ensure breathability, but still is strong enough to withstand grabbing the rail on those massive airs.
+The reinforced leather palm also has tiny vents to ensure breathability, but is still strong enough to withstand grabbing the rail on those massive airs.
 They’re gloves that are built for more than just snow, but with a GORE-TEX membrane under the leather, they do a damn fine job with the snow, as well.

-These gloves will only get better with time as the leather isn’t just some cheap covering.
+These gloves will only get better with time, as the leather isn’t just some cheap covering.
 They’re the type of gloves that are built to last years, and the longer you have them (assuming you take care of them), the more comfortable they will feel.

 Check Price on Black Diamond

-Oyuki Sencho ($165)
+Oyuki Sencho ($160)

-Oyuki Sencho Snowboard Gloves
+Oyuki Sencho Snowboard GlovesWaterproofing: GORE-TEX

 Insulation: PrimaLoft